Gülmira Esimbaeva

-Gülmira Estaibekqyzy Esimbaeva (born 23 August 1957) is a Kazakh politician who's served as the member and Deputy Chair of the Mazhilis from 2016 to 2020.
+Gülmira Istaibekqyzy Issimbayeva (born 23 August 1957) is a Kazakh politician who's served as the member and Deputy Chairwoman of the Mäjilis from 2016 to 2020.
 She was a parliamentary leader of Nur Otan from 2016 to 2019 and member of the Supreme Soviet from 1990 until its dissolution in 1993.

 Early life and education

-Esimbaeva was born the village of Usharal.
+Issimbayeva was born the village of Usharal.
 In 1978 she graduated from the philological faculty of the Jambyl Pedagogical Institute, specializing in Russian language and literature.

-In 1994 Esimbaeva graduated from the Al-Farabi Kazakh National University, specializing in law.
+In 1994 Issimbayeva graduated from the Al-Farabi Kazakh National University, specializing in law.

 Early career

-After graduating in 1978, Esimbaeva taught Russian language, and organized of extracurricular activities at the Usharal Secondary School until 1990.
+After graduating in 1978, Issimbayeva taught Russian language, and organized of extracurricular activities at the Usharal Secondary School until 1990.

 From 1993 to 2007, she served as a director of the Department, Head of the Education Department in Almaty.

 Political career

-Esimbaeva was elected as the member of the Supreme Soviet of Kazakhstan in the 1990 Kazakh election.
+Issimbayeva was elected as the member of the Supreme Soviet of Kazakhstan in the 1990 Kazakh election.
 She served as a secretary and the deputy chair of the Committee for the Development of Science and Public Education until the Parliament's dissolution in December 1993.

-She became the member of the Mazhilis after being elected in the 2007 legislative election on a party list, and served as a member of the Committee for Social and Cultural Development.
+She became the member of the Mäjilis after being elected in the 2007 legislative election on a party list, and served as a member of the Committee for Social and Cultural Development.

-After the 2016 legislative election, Esimbaeva became the deputy chair of the Mazhilis and the parliamentary leader of Nur Otan.
+After the 2016 legislative election, Issimbayeva became the deputy chairwoman of the Mäjilis and the parliamentary leader of Nur Otan.
 On 22 August 2019, her role as a parliamentary leader was taken over by Mazhilis Chair Nurlan Nigmatulin.